ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    general the mapping involves an aggregation parameter chosen by the Collector.

-1. To verify that the output shares, when combined, correspond to a valid, refined measurement, where validity is determined by the VDAF itself.
-For example, the Prio3Sum variant of Prio3 ({{Section 7.4.2 of !VDAF}}) requires that the output shares sum up to an integer in a specific range, while the Prio3Histogram variant ({{Section 7.4.4 of !VDAF}}) proves that output shares sum up to a one-hot vector representing a contribution to a single bucket of the histogram.
+1. To verify that each pair of output shares, when combined, corresponds to a valid, refined measurement, where validity is determined by the VDAF itself.
+   For example, the Prio3Sum variant of Prio3 ({{Section 7.4.2 of !VDAF}}) proves that the output shares sum up to an integer in a specific range, while the Prio3Histogram variant ({{Section 7.4.4 of !VDAF}}) proves that output shares sum up to a one-hot vector representing a contribution to a single bucket of the histogram.

 In general, refinement and verification are not distinct computations, since for some VDAFs, verification may only be achieved implicitly as a result of the